-Online: Emails answered frequently and daily EXCEPT Sunday.
+Online: Emails answered frequently every day EXCEPT Sunday.

-Zoom If needed, I can meet via Zoom by request of a student.
+Zoom: If needed, I can meet via Zoom by request of a student.

+Email is the best method of contact.
 Replies to emails will be within 24 hours, but not on Sunday AND if the email is written in the correct form.
-Phone calls will be returned during on campus conference hours.
+Phone calls will be returned during on-campus conference hours.